-The obvious choice for bedding was white linen for the duvet and sheets, along with this cozy, navy quilt and that completed my cozy B&B bedding package!
+The obvious choice for bedding was white linen for the duvet and sheets, along with this cozy, navy quilt and that completed my cozy B&B bedding look!
 I was also lucky enough to find this large tasseled throw in just the right shade of aqua at HomeGoods to further complete this look.
-I’ve linked a similar one for you here & here.
+I’ve linked a similar one here.

-The night stands were a great find at a store called Wisteria in Dallas (you may receive their catalog in the mail).
+The night stands (similar) were a great find at a store called Wisteria in Dallas (you may receive their catalog in the mail).
 I had had my eye on them for a while for this project and when I visited the store was lucky enough to find them in the back in their clearance section.
 I couldn’t believe I was lucky enough to find two of the exact ones I was looking for on such a great sale!!
-One of them needed a little TLC to one of the corners but my hubby as able to fix that with no problem…certainly worth it to get them for about 50% off!
-Wisteria often runs good sales though and you can find them here.
-They also come in gray.
+One of them needed a little TLC to one of the corners but my hubby was able to fix that with no problem…certainly worth it to get them for about 50% off!

 I got the wooden ladder through a friend but since I get asked about this item so much I have linked it here for you.
 It’s a great statement piece in the room and wonderful for draping a throw on, or for holding an extra blanket or a bath towel.

 The accessories and lighting were items I already had or found at HomeGoods.
-I love decorating with nature items and love this Manzanita Branch that I’ve had for years.
-It was in my storage closet (on the left but don’t open the door because there might be a home decor explosion if you know what I mean!) so I pulled it out to fill this little cubby in the night stand.
-Love it there!
+I love decorating with nature items and love this Grapewood Branch that I’ve had for years.
 The lamps are stunning in the space and provide just the right amount of light and texture for the room.
-They can be found here.
+They can be found HERE.
 Lighting is such a crucial element in any space but especially in a space where your visitors will be staying the evening.
 You don’t want your guest feeling they are unable to perform simple tasks such as getting dressed or reading because the lighting is insufficient so, proper lighting is always something to keep in mind when designing a space, especially a guest retreat.
 In this room we have can lights, a fan with a light, and a lamp on the other side of the room on the desk, in addition to the bed side lamps.
 And speaking of the desk, this was actually a console table we purchased not long after moving into our home to go behind our living room couch.
 It didn’t work there but ended up working perfectly in here so this is where it found it’s new home and we love it here.
 This is a piece we will always have a use for and more than likely will never part with.

 I talked more about this in my Well Appointed curtains post but one way I tied this side of the room to the bed side of the room was again through my use of fabrics.
 I used the same small scale geometric print from the bed on a pillow for the chair and, I had this chair reupholstered in the same Ikat patterned fabric.
 Another little tip about pillows here is that I used the same velvet from the headboard on this small scale geo pillow for a contrasting cord to again marry the fabrics I was using in the space.
 This further helps to give the whole space continuity and flow.
 And lastly, I had this fun lamp shade made by an Etsy shop that you can find here.
 I sent them my own fabric but they have tons of fabric choices available!